NEIWPCC Headquarters (Lowell, Mass.)

 sofia.licht@maine.gov

 Sofia works with the Maine Drinking Water Program’s Public Water System Inspection Team.
-She provides technical, operational and compliance assistance to Public Water Systems (PWS), participates in field inspection visits, preforms research, and assists with various data improvement projects within the department.
+She provides technical, operational and compliance assistance to Public Water Systems (PWS), participates in field inspection visits, performs research, and assists with various data improvement projects within the department.
 She also provides hands-on technical assistance and education to promote compliance and increased technical, managerial, and financial capacity of PWS owners and operators.
 Sofia joined NEIWPCC in November 2022 and earned her M.S. in Marine Biology from the University of New Hampshire.

 Martha Nadeau